Someone’s trusted hero

 Who should you ask?

 As a general rule, anyone 18 years or older is eligible to be a Legacy Contact.
 Most often people appoint a trusted family member, good friend, or lawyer.
-The minimum number of Legacy Contacts you should appoint is one, but it is preferable to choose two or three in case your first choice can’t fulfil the role.
+The minimum number of Legacy Contacts you should appoint is one, but it is preferable to choose two or three in case your first choice can’t fulfill the role.

 Share your wishes